jclark8736/readme-generator/README.md

   ## Installation Instructions
-  To install, run npm i from the terminal.
+  To install, run npm i from a terminal.

   ## Usage Instructions
-  To run, type node index.js from the terminal
+  To run, clone repository, and run node index.js from a terminal.

   ## Credits